jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 started to go away fairly soon after I started using Dvorak as my full time layout.

-Now I am **not** actually making a claim that it???s more ergonomic.
+Now I am **not** actually making a claim that it's more ergonomic.
 For me in my situation it helped.
-IMHO, I think it???s just as likely that a simple change of pace had as much to do with it as the actual layout.
-But if you???re desperate and you have time to kill ???
+IMHO, I think it's just as likely that a simple change of pace had as much to do with it as the actual layout.
+But if you're desperate and you have time to kill '

 **Are any of the key repositioning impactful for development?**